-If you already have COMPLETA, you can extend your insurance cover with COMPLETA EXTRA at a great price.
+If you already have COMPLETA and HOSPITAL Semi-Private or Private, you can extend your insurance cover with COMPLETA EXTRA at an affordable rate.
 You get extra cost contributions for health promotion, complementary medicine, spectacles, prevention and more.

 With COMPLETA EXTRA supplementary insurance, you receive the following benefits in addition to the statutory benefits covered by basic insurance and COMPLETA outpatient supplementary insurance:

 For search and recovery operations in Switzerland for the purpose of a rescue or recovery, you will receive a maximum of CHF 30,000 per claim.